markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Trailing spaces are included in the code block's content:
+Trailing spaces or tabs are included in the code block's content:

 ```````````````````````````````` example
     foo